gaehlerm/SoftwareEngineering/README.md

 ### Seams

 Writing tests would be a very noble thing to do, but it is not always that easy.
 As I explained before, how easily you can write tests depends highly on the quality of your code.
 In order to write tests, you need something you can get a hold on.
 Michael Feathers calls this a "seam".
-"A seam is a place where you can alter behavior in your program without editing in that place." //WELC// Vice versa, you can edit it elsewhere, in the so-called enabling point.
+"A seam is a place where you can alter behavior in your program without editing in that place."
+[WELC] Vice versa, you can edit it elsewhere, in the so-called enabling point.

 There are several different ways to implement seams.
 The best seams are interfaces and dependency injection.
 They are very easy to deal with and resemble normal code.
 Just create a new implementation of the interface or inject it and you are done.

-Some of the seams explained in //WELC// change the behavior on the compiler level, either by the linker or the preprocessor.
+Some of the seams explained in Working Effectively with Legacy Code change the behavior on the compiler level, either by the linker or the preprocessor.
 Needless to say, that implementing such kind of fancy seams is a fairly desperate measure.
 Such techniques resemble strongly black magic and should be avoided.

 The most common seam is simply function arguments.
-It is not mentioned in WELC and the following code is just a strictly worse version of using dependency injection, but it is still a seam.
+It is not mentioned in Working Effectively with Legacy Code and the following code is just a strictly worse version of using dependency injection, but it is still a seam.

 ```py
 def f(debug):